MarcialRosales/rabbitmq-tracing-guide/README.md

   **Delete existing trace file if it is not empty otherwise the plugin will fail to create the trace**
 4. Choose which messages we want to trace:
-  - `#` sniff every message sent to any exchange and delivered by any queue
+  - `#` trace every message sent to any exchange and delivered by any queue
-  - `publish.#` sniff every message sent to any exchange
+  - `publish.#` trace every message sent to any exchange
-  - `deliver.#` sniff every message delivered by any queue
+  - `deliver.#` trace every message delivered by any queue
-  - `publish.X` sniff every message sent to the exchange `X`
+  - `publish.X` trace every message sent to the exchange `X`

 After we add the trace we can see: